 Negative symptoms experienced by those who have suffered from addiction in the past are known as ‘post-acute’ withdrawal symptoms.
 These symptoms range from depression, anxiety and continued cravings to more serious symptoms, including but not limited to the following:

 - Mental health problems, e.g. depression, anxiety, etc

 - Cognitive distortions

-Now we now list a number of suicide ‘warning signs’ you really should be aware of:
+Familiarise yourself with the information and warning signs below detailing suicide ‘warning signs’ you really should be aware of: